datacommonsorg/docsite/custom_dc/quickstart.md

 ## Start the services {#start-services}

-From the root directory, `website`, run Docker as follows.
+1. If you are running on Windows or Mac, start Docker Desktop and ensure that the Docker Engine is running.

-Note: If you are running on Linux, depending on whether you have created a ["sudoless" Docker group](https://docs.docker.com/engine/install/linux-postinstall/), you will need to preface every `docker` invocation with `sudo`.
+1. Open a terminal window, and from the root directory (e.g. `website`), run the following command:

 ```shell
 docker run -it \